 Sources: Eurostat, Federal Reserve Bank of Saint Louis, World Tax Indicators, and the OECD.

-The empirical specification of Panel VAR
+The empirical specification of Local Projection

 As noted in Section 1, the relationship between income inequality and growth has proven difficult to analyse for a number of reasons.
 First, the two variables may be intertwined, such that income inequality has an impact on growth; at the same time growth has an impact on income inequality.
 The failure to account for this source of endogeneity may bias the results.
 Endogeneity may also arise because of omitted variables that are correlated either with income inequality or growth.
 On the other hand, we followed a promising direction, based on the Rubin Causal Model.
 Considering semiparametric features are flexible with respect to its functional form, providing better control for observables, and offering a more reliable alternative when the putative instrumental variables for policy action are themselves possibly endogenous.

 Second, dynamics are likely to be present, in the sense that the feedback between income inequality and growth occurs gradually over time, and with different intensities especially in the short-run.
+The previous point raises concerns that the narrative IMF variable could be an invalid instrument using three different checks.
+The empirical strategy that we propose is based on taking triple insurance against this potential endogeneity.
+First, we take the episodes of consolidation from the IMF narrative variable as the subset of all consolidation episodes that are a candidate for random allocation.
+Think of it as a pseudo-IV step.
+Second, we include the extended set of covariates from Tables 6 and 7 and add them as right-hand side variables in the LP of expression 1.
+Third, we use inverse propensity score weighting on this LP to re-randomize allocation of the IMF fiscal consolidation events.
 Third, there is no reason for which these relationships would be the same across countries.
 In fact, they may differ because of the economic structure, institutions, and inclusiveness policies, among others.
 Finally, common shocks might induce cross-section dependence and omitted variable bias.

-We use an unbalanced panel of data from 23 developed countries over the period 1990-2015 and estimated a panel vector autoregression (VAR) method (Calderon and Liu, 2003).
+We use an unbalanced panel of data from 23 developed countries over the period 1990-2018 and estimated a dynamic local projection model (Jorda, 2005), local projections (LPs) have become an increasingly widespread alternative econometric approach.
+The reason is that, LPs are a convenient pedestal on which all extensions of existing estimation methods can rest.
+The unified framework provides a way to compare the results across a set of nested estimation strategies.
+LPs provide a flexible semi-parametric regression control strategy to estimate dynamic multipliers and include, as a special case, impulse responses calculated with an SVAR.
 Traditional econometric methods such as ordinary least squares (OLS) are based on mean estimates of the parameters ignoring the distribution characteristics, and do not seem to estimate the genuine relationship between growth and inequality properly because they cannot capture the interactive dynamics.
-From this perspective, the structural panel VAR model captures such interactive feedback dynamics.
+From this perspective, the structural panel VAR model captures such interactive feedback dynamics, LPs are efficient and are more robust to model misspecification.
 In this way, our paper sheds some light in identifying the relationship between economic fiscal policies, growth and inequality.